mblayman/homeschool/blog/content/post/delete-tasks.md

 You can now delete many tasks
 from a single page
-instead of delete one at a time.
+instead of deleting one at a time.
 This should save you some clicks and time if you happen to goof